microsoft/playwright/docs/src/ci-intro.md

 ## Viewing the Trace
 * langs: csharp

-You can commit your traces folder so that they are available on CI.
+You can upload Traces which get created on your CI like GitHub Actions as artifacts.
+This requires [starting and stopping the trace](./trace-viewer-intro#recording-a-trace).
 We recommend only recording traces for failing tests.
-You can check if a test passed or failed in the teardown.
 Once your traces have been uploaded to CI, they can then be downloaded and opened using [trace.playwright.dev](https://trace.playwright.dev), which is a statically hosted variant of the Trace Viewer.
 You can upload trace files using drag and drop.

 ######
 * langs: csharp